rumpapl/advance-topics/README.md

    - add New SSH key in github repository as `deploy key`
     - if the connect successfully stablished, you can clone the targeted reposigoty.

-- for Production Deployments we should clone the project under `/opt` folder.
-Navigate into the folder and clone the project.
+- for Production Deployments we should clone the project under loged in user's home directory.
    ```
-   sudo mkdir -p /opt/myproject
-   sudo chown $USER:$USER /opt/myproject
-   cd /opt/myproject
+   cd ~
    git clone <repository-URL>
    ```
 -  install node and other dependencies (mongo and redis).